RyanShooner/swirl-tbp/README.md

 5. For students, lessons are run in the same fashion as standard *swirl* lessons.
 However, at any time the student can type *rpt()* to repeat the previous question (with different dynamic values), if desired.

 ## Creating lessons
 Lessons with template-based practice problems are created in the same way as regular *swirl* lessons, but *tokens* are used to store dynamic *R* objects and values, and questions can be repeated multiple times.
-This is best illustrated by an example block from the YAML file:
+This is best illustrated by looking at an example block from the YAML file:

 ```
 - Class: cmd_question